HISTORY OF PORTSMOUTH DOCKYARD

-Rose the Tudor warship raised from the Solent seabed on the 11th October 1982.
+Mary Rose the Tudor warship raised from the Solent seabed in 1982.

 Although it was King Richard who ordered that a dock be built in Portsmouth in 1194, it was during the reign of King John that the development of Portsmouth Dockyard really began.
 King John's army had lost significant battles to the French in Normandy in 1204, forcing England into a more defencive role.
 King John had a new defensive wall built to protect the dockyard and it became an assembly point for attacks on France.